 Courtesy of the artist

-African legend Salif Keita just released his new album, La Difference.
+African legend Salif Keita just released his new album,

 African legend Salif Keita just released his new album, La Difference.
 Courtesy of the artist